 A luxury stainless steel and leather chair designed in 1929 and manufactured by Knoll since the 1950s.

 Bench desks are office desks that are designed to share structural components such as beams and desk legs.
-Sharing the components of bench desking not only reduces costs, but can also provide a smaller footprint to the office layout as the desktops can accessed from almost anywhere along the edges.
+Sharing the components of bench desking not only reduces costs but can also provide a smaller footprint to the office layout as the desktops can be accessed from almost anywhere along the edges.

 Computer-Aided Design (CAD) or computer-aided design and drafting (CADD) is the production of drawings, specifications, and other design-related elements using special graphics and computer programs.
 May be used for creating floor plans and 3D renders of how an office design will look in practice.

 A term used to refer to furniture made of hard materials such as wood, metal or glass.
-Casegoods is also used to describe quality furniture products that are often delivered already built rather than constructed on site.
+Casegoods is also used to describe quality furniture products that are often delivered already built rather than constructed on-site.

 Cat-A fit out

 A Cat-A fit out provides a blank canvas.
 It will typically apply to buildings finished by a developer or before the involvement of a client or interior designer.
 It will include the essential infrastructure needed for the building to work effectively including lifts, raised floors, suspended ceilings, mechanical and electrical services, washrooms, kitchens, general lighting and other building systems and may also include secondary finishes and features such as window blinds.